King 810: La Petite Mort or a Conversation with God (2016–2017)

-Suicide King, Yavid, and Line-Up Change (2018–2019)
+Suicide King, Yavid, and lineup change (2018–2019)

-In the Spring of 2018 the band opened up for Emmure on their Natural Born Killers tour, Counterparts and Varials joined up as support.
+In the spring of 2018, the band opened up for Emmure on their Natural Born Killers tour, Counterparts and Varials joined up as support.
 King 810 was supposed to open up for Cane Hill, but they dropped off the tour.
 The band would later announce that Andrew Beal and Andrew Workman had quit the band.

 While Gunn and Gene wrote a third king album, Gunn launched a solo rap project under the name Yavid, releasing his debut album Black Teeth Devil, Vol. 1 on July 13, 2018.
 Singles, such as "Bando Commando" and "Where Were You When We Would Ride", feature a huge change of style from previous King material with gangster rap and trap flows and beats.
 On September 7, 2018, he released the sequel Black Teeth Devil, Vol. 2.

-King made their return on January 25, 2019 with Suicide King.
+King made their return on January 25, 2019, with Suicide King.
 It is the first record to be published and released independently after quietly and respectfully parting ways with Roadrunner Records in 2018.
 While opening the album with some of their heaviest tracks to date with singles "Heartbeats" and "Braveheart", the album is a drastic progression for the duo.
 The majority of tracks feature a similar rap/hip-hop style to Yavid with a wide variety of aggressive and melodic instrumentals.
 In addition, the cover art reflects the new colorful sound with the band's first ever non-black and white cover art.
 The album's lyrics, on the other hand, are bleak and nihilistic.
 In an interview, David says "around the time of the conception and making of Suicide King, [he] had been diagnosed with an identity disorder (DID)" or Dissociative Identity Disorder.
 In King TV Episode 19, Gunn confirms that the album's subject matter is not only suicide but also money.
 The album completes a trilogy of albums all dealing with love.
 Memoirs deals with the love of violence, La Petite Mort with the love of sex, and Suicide King with the love of money.

-Gunn continued his Black Teeth Devil series shortly after on April 12, 2019 with the EP Vol. 3.
+Gunn continued his Black Teeth Devil series shortly after on April 12, 2019, with the EP Vol. 3.
 Gunn released another full Yavid album, entitled Paper Fortune Teller on October 30, 2019.
 The music video for the single "Hemingway" showcases footage of David running with the bulls in Spain.
 This is also the first Yavid album to include features from rappers Rio Da Young OG and Paperlovee (notwithstanding the single version of "God's Don't Bleed" with Game Spittaz, who was also on King 810's Midwest Monsters 2 EP).